fakela/documentation/get-started/what-is-mindee.md

  - Taxes
  - Total amount

+This is where our off-the-shelf APIs comes into play to make your life easier.
 You can extract those different fields automatically using our [Invoice OCR API](https://developers.mindee.com/docs/invoice-ocr).
 This API has been trained to provide you with a precise and accurate solution.
-This is where our off-the-shelf APIs comes into play to make you life easier.

 2. **Extracting key information from your own document type**: We frequently release new off-the-shelf APIs, but if you have an use case or documents that has not yet been released in our APIs store, you can build your own API in minutes.
 Using our [API Builder](https://developers.mindee.com/docs/build-your-first-document-parsing-api), you can define your own list of key information you need from your documents and train the API to extract those fields by annotating a few dozen example files.
 Our users have already built and deployed into production many different document parsing APIs.
 The possibilities are infinite: here is a [non-exhaustive list](https://developers.mindee.com/docs/use-cases) of what we have seen so far.